ericiussecurity/ProjectKeystone/README.md

 - If you haven’t created those other documents, we recommend creating them or removing the references to them.
 - Remember that these are governing policies, not technical runbooks.
 - Make sure you have HR, Legal, and anyone else important review this before you make it policy!

+This project was originally published by Stratacore under the MIT license at https://www.stratacore.com/projectpolicy